By Joanne Jeffries. Last Updated 21st September 2021. Welcome to this guide on Stornoway airport accident claims.

 - Workplace accidents while working as a member of staff at the airport.

-For information on what to do about having a delayed or cancelled flight, click here.
+For information on what to do about having a delayed or cancelled flight, click here to read the CAA’s guide.
 If you have lost some of your luggage, or it has been damaged or you suspect it has been stolen, or if some kind of accident occurred while your plane was in flight, call our accident claims team to see if you can claim under the Montreal Convention.

 While you would obviously not be able to claim for any slip, trip or fall you had in an airport, such as if you tripped on your own belongings or on your own shoelaces, you may be able to claim for a slip, trip or fall that an airport could and should have prevented and therefore you would not have become injured.
 These types of accidents could be ones caused by tripping or slipping hazards which were allowed to exist in the airport without being rectified.
 Examples of slip, trip and fall accidents which an airport could be liable for could include: